 COVID-19 has added significant strain on Ethiopia's already fragile health system.
-Combined with the urgent crisis in Ethiopia's Tigray region, the threats to children in Ethiopia are many.
+Combined with the conflict in Ethiopia's Tigray region, the threats to children in Ethiopia are many.

 Located in the Horn of Africa, Ethiopia is at high risk of climate-induced disasters, including droughts and severe flooding.
 With over 80% of the country's population residing in rural areas, families are dependent on rain-fed agriculture for food, income and survival.
 Even before the pandemic, nearly 7 million people across Ethiopia were severely food insecure.